 - Tubularvillous – adenoma with a mixture of both tubular and villous growth patterns

 If you’ve had an adenoma in the past, you are likely to develop new polyps, and you may need to be screened more often.
 It’s also very important to tell your family if you’ve had adenomatous polyps.

 If a hyperplastic polyp is found on the right side of your colon, some research suggests the polyp could become cancerous.
 However, if not linked to a hereditary syndrome, hyperplastic polyps generally do not carry a cancer risk.

-Histologically, these polyps appear with a “saw-tooth” (serrated) border of their glands, and they are considered precancerous polyps.
+Histologically, these polyps appear with a “saw tooth” (serrated) border of their glands, and they are considered precancerous polyps.

-This varies for those with a hereditary syndrome – people who often see polyps and cancer at an earlier age.
+This varies for those with a hereditary syndrome (people who often see polyps and cancer at an earlier age).

-What is dysplasia?
+What is Dysplasia?

 Dysplasia describes how histologically advanced your polyp is, and all adenomas are dysplastic.
 Pathologists use the term “high-grade dysplasia” to distinguish polyps with more advanced histology – or polyps that appear more worrisome for cancer.